 - Light and extremely useful app

-30 seconds.
-This is the time you need to call a taxi using Hailo.
+Uber is perhaps the easiest way to get around anywhere in a city.
 With literally two taps on your mobile you can be picked up anywhere you want.
 You immediately receive the exact time of arrival and information on the driver.
 The payment is done directly to him or by credit card and you can even choose to tip on the app!

-I am not even a taxi fan, I ALWAYS use public transportation, but I have to admit Hailo turns the process of getting a taxi into some kind of sexy digital magic.
-Did I mention the fee is exactly the same as a normal taxi because well, these are normal taxis.
+I am not even a taxi fan, I try to always walk or use public transportation when traveling, but I have to admit Uber turns the process of getting from point A to point B into some kind of sexy digital magic.

-- The tariffs are exactly the same as a regular taxi
+- The tariffs are cheaper than a regular taxi

 - Great modern interface